Leverege/amplify-docs/docs/setup/dev.md

 # Developer Options

 Developers have more UI setup options available in the config file for the UI.
-You can review the complete guide to what developers can [configure here] (https://leverege-steve-molten-docs.web.app/config/).
+Below are just the start to what developers can do with the Leverege Stack.
+Review our Build documentation for a deeper look.

 Some developer configuration options include: